The Best RC Cars in 2026, Ranked by People Who Actually Send It

 See the Full Rankings

-All 10 RC vehicles are ranked by the community, from Traxxas's flagship to budget-friendly entry points.
-Find the truck that matches your driving style on our Best RC Cars list.
+All 10 vehicles are ranked by the community, from Traxxas's flagship to the kit-form Team Associated RC10 4WD Team Car Kit.
+Find the truck that matches your driving style on the Best RC Cars list.
+Cross-shopping with the rest of Electronics?
+See our Best Drones brief.

 Common Questions